Pinaki82/Tulu-C-IDE/README.md

 [vim-bettersearch](https://github.com/kenng/vim-bettersearch.git): Notepad++ like search in Vim. `:BetterSearch<TAB>`.

+[MRU](https://github.com/yegappan/mru.git): The Most Recently Used (MRU) plugin provides an easy access to a list of recently opened/edited files in Vim.
+This plugin automatically stores the file names as you open/edit them in Vim.

 [Mustang Vim Colorscheme](https://github.com/croaker/mustang-vim.git): This is a modified version of the awesome mustang colorscheme by hcalves, published on deviantART.

 [mustang_green-Vim-Colourscheme](https://github.com/Pinaki82/mustang_green-Vim-Colourscheme.git): A dark Vim colour scheme.